aurimas13/Solutions-To-Problems/LeetCode/Python Solutions/Contains Duplicate/README.md

-Problem description of "Contains Duplicate II" can be found [here](https://leetcode.com/problems/contains-duplicate-ii/).
+Problem description of "Contains Duplicate" can be found [here](https://leetcode.com/problems/contains-duplicate-ii/).